RicardoGLeal/FBU-App/README.md

     * Profile Picture.
     * A brief description about them.
     * The items that they have for rent.
-    * Reviews
+    * Their location
-    * Where they are located.
-* The user will be able to see a list of the categories of the items.
+[] The user will be able to see a list of the categories of the items.
-* The user will be able to see a list of items (the list will show the name, picture, cost and brief description of every item).
+[] The user will be able to see a list of items (the list will show the name, picture, cost and brief description of every item).
     * In the home timeline
     * Inside a category
-* The user will be able to search items:
+[] The user will be able to search items:
     * In the home timeline
     * Inside a category
-* The user will be able to see the information of an item in the Details View.
+[] The user will be able to see the information of an item in the Details View.
     * Item Name
     * Item Picture
     * Item Description
     * Item Conditions
     * Cost of the rent per day
     * Item Location
-* The user will be able to request to rent an item.
+[] The user will be able to request to rent an item.

-**Required Must-have Stories**
+**Owner's perspective**
-* The user will be able to see the list of items he has for rent.
+[] The user will be able to see the list of items he has for rent.
-* The user will be able to put an object for rent, registering the following information (this information will be public for the other users).
+[] The user will be able to put an object for rent, registering the following information (this information will be public for the other users).
     * Item Name
     * Item Picture
     * Item Description